Mental Health Facilities Johnson County, IA

 Chatham Oaks

-Chatham Oaks is a mental health treatment center in Johnson County, IA, located at 4515 Melrose Avenue, 52246 zip code area.
+Chatham Oaks is a mental health facility in Johnson County, IA, located at 4515 Melrose Avenue, 52246.
 Chatham Oaks provides residential treatment.
-Chatham Oaks offers behavior modification, group therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-Additional services at Chatham Oaks consist of chronic disease/illness management, psychosocial rehabilitation services and case management.
+Chatham Oaks provides psychotropic medication, group therapy and activity therapy to young adults, adults and seniors 65 or older.
+Some other services available at Chatham Oaks include chronic disease/illness management, illness management and recovery and suicide prevention services.

 Abbe Center For Community Mental Health

-Abbe Center For Community Mental Health is a mental health facility in Johnson County, IA, located at 1039 Arthur Street, 52240.
+Abbe Center For Community Mental Health is a mental health clinic in Johnson County, IA, located at 1039 Arthur Street, 52240.
 Abbe Center For Community Mental Health provides outpatient treatment.
-Abbe Center For Community Mental Health provides individual psychotherapy, couples/family therapy and cognitive behavioral therapy to young adults, adults and children / adolescents.
+Abbe Center For Community Mental Health offers psychotropic medication, individual psychotherapy and cognitive behavioral therapy to young adults, children / adolescents and adults.

 SPONSORED AD